Happy0/ssb-chess/README.md

 ### Fields
 * root - the original game invite message key.
+* branch - the key of the previous move that the end of the game is in response to.
+This is used to support ssb-ooo, which allows clients to request messages that are not visible in their follow graph.
+This helps clients observe the game, even if the user isn't close to one of the players in the follow graph.
 * status - the status the game ended with.
 May be one of the following: `mate | draw | resigned`.
 * ply (optional - may be omitted for resignations) - the move number
 * orig (optional - may be omitted for resignations) - the origin square